muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### -o &lt;path&gt;
-Sets the artwork output folder.
+Sets the artwork / media output folder.
 By default Skyscraper outputs the composited artwork files to the game list export folder + `/media`.
 This allows you to change that to a non-default location.
 Read more about the artwork compositing [here](ARTWORK.md).
 ###### Example(s)
 ```
 Skyscraper -p snes -s screenscraper -o "/path/to/where/you/want/the/artwork/files"